cofoundry-cms/Cofoundry.Plugins.BackgroundTasks.Hangfire/README.md

 ## Settings

-- **Cofoundry.Plugins.Hangfire.Disabled:** Prevents the HangFire server being configuted and started.
+- **Cofoundry:Plugins:Hangfire:Disabled** Prevents the HangFire server being configuted and started.
 Defaults to false.
-- **Cofoundry.Plugins.Hangfire.EnableHangfireDashboard:** Enables the HangFire dashboard for Cofoundry admin users at */admin/hangfire*.
+- **Cofoundry:Plugins:Hangfire:EnableHangfireDashboard** Enables the HangFire dashboard for Cofoundry admin users at */admin/hangfire*.
 Defaults to false.

 ## Customizing the HangFire Initialization Process